 Make the most of one of the world’s great train networks

-Get yourself the DB Navigator app before you arrive in the country and you’ll have access to ticketing, maps, timetables and everything else you need from the palm of your hand.
+Download the DB Navigator app before you arrive in the country and you’ll have access to ticketing, maps, timetables and everything else you need from the palm of your hand.
 If you’re planning on plenty of time on the tracks, DB’s rail passes are designed to allow visitors to take full advantage of the national network.
+Discounts are possible for two people traveling together on a twin pass and for 12–27-year olds, who qualify for youth passes.

 Germany is a great place to take the family.
 It’s highly developed, clean and well organized.
-The welcome mat Deutsche Bahn (DB) rolls out for young rail passengers is exemplary: under-fives travel for free; kids aged five to fourteen travel free with a paying adult; there are designated family areas and surprises for kids on trains; and Intercity Express (ICE) trains even offer childcare for kids above three.
+The welcome mat Deutsche Bahn (DB) rolls out for young rail passengers is exemplary: under-fives travel for free; kids aged five to fourteen travel free with a paying adult.
+There are designated family areas and surprises for kids on trains.

-Germany's roads are in great condition © Marco Bottigelli / Getty Images
+Germany's roads are in great condition making driving tours a pleasure © Jorg Greuel / Getty Images

 Drive on Germany's quality roads and Autobahn